Architecture Overview¶

 Security First (Because Credentials Matter)¶

-Your credentials are safer here than in most production tools.
+Your credentials are safer here than in most production OpenStack tools, and that's not a high bar but we're going to clear it anyway.

 Reliability (When OpenStack Goes Sideways)¶